jcavieresg/htps/README.md

 </br>

 * CXX_STD = CXX11
-* PKG_CXXFLAGS = `$`(SHLIB_OPENMP_CXXFLAGS) -I/Users/Usuario/Desktop/htps/htool/include -I"C:/Program Files (x86)/Microsoft SDKs/MPI/Include"
+* PKG_CXXFLAGS = `$`(SHLIB_OPENMP_CXXFLAGS) -Iinclude -I"C:/Program Files (x86)/Microsoft SDKs/MPI/Include"
 * PKG_LIBS = `$`(SHLIB_OPENMP_CXXFLAGS) `$`(LAPACK_LIBS) `$`(BLAS_LIBS) `$`(FLIBS) -L"C:/Program Files (x86)/Microsoft SDKs/MPI/Lib/x64" -lmsmpi
 </br>

-and the same for $\texttt{Makevars}$ file.
-Of course, you should replace 'Usuario' with the username you are using on your PC or laptop.

-5. Compile the $\texttt{htps.cpp}$ which is in the $\textbf{htps}$ folder using "Rcpp" by following the the "build_package.R" code.
+6. Compile the $\texttt{htps.cpp}$ which is in the $\textbf{htps}$ folder using "Rcpp" by following the the "build_package.R" code.
 Here you also have to replace "Usuario" with the username you are using on your PC or laptop.
-6. Run the "htps.R" code to reproduce the results.
+7. Run the "htps.R" code to reproduce the results.

 **IMPORTANT**
 The "htool" library used in this experiment is a slight adaptation of the original library written in $\texttt{c++}$ ([https://htool-documentation.readthedocs.io/en/latest/](https://github.com/htool-ddm/htool)).
 For a more comprehensive and original version of "htool" follow this link: https://htool-documentation.readthedocs.io/en/latest/